Overview Heading link

-Graduate students who experience an acute and unexpected short-term hardship are able to apply for an emergency grant.
+Graduate students who experience an acute and unexpected short-term hardship may to apply for an emergency grant.
+Acute and unexpected hardships may include burial costs, fire damage, or auto repairs due to accident.
 This program is being administered by the Graduate College in accordance with applicable University rules and policies.
 Funding for the Emergency Grant program comes from the Student-to-Student fee that is assessed to graduate students in Fall and Spring Semesters.
-The fund itself is limited, and therefore, the following criteria have been established.
+The fund itself is limited, and therefore, the following criteria have been established:

-- Applicants must be registered for a minimum of eight (8) semester hours for the term in which the hardship occured.
+- Applicants must be registered for a minimum of eight (8) semester hours, or three (3) hours in the summer, for the term in which the hardship occurred.
 The student must also apply for the funds in the term in which the hardship occurred, although applicants may submit their application into the next term if the timing of the event that caused the hardship necessitates such action.

-- Emergency grants are funded by the Student-to-Student fee assessed graduate students.
-The Gradaute College receives a part of these funds to finance the emergency grant program.
+- Emergency grants are funded by the Student-to-Student fee assessed to graduate students.
+The Graduate College receives a part of these funds to finance the emergency grant program.
 Funding of individual applications must, therefore, be limited, due to the resources available.

 - Award decisions will be made based on the applicant’s individual situation, but amounts awarded are subject to limitations and the applicant may not receive the total amount requested.
-Grants will generally be no more than $500 due to limited funds available; however, when completing the application the total amount requested, even if over $500, should be indicated on the form.
-The approved amount will not be greater than the documented expense (eg. amount for dental procedure not covered by insurance).
-It is not within the scope of this grant to fund expected maintenance doctor's (or other) expenses, even if not covered by insurance, unless there may be other contributing circumstances.
+Grants are generally no more than $500.
+The approved amount will not be greater than the documented expense (e.g., amount for emergency dental procedure not covered by insurance).
+It is not within the scope of this grant to fund expected maintenance, even if not covered by insurance, unless there are other contributing circumstances.

 - The Emergency Grant application must be used and filled out completely before submission to the Graduate College.
-A signed explantion of the events that caused the acute and unexpected expenses, the reasons you believe your situation warrants the grant, and supporting documenation (for example, doctor’s and insurance statement; earning statement-if applicable).
+A signed explanation of the events that caused the acute and unexpected expenses, the reasons you believe your situation warrants the grant, and supporting documentation (e.g. doctor’s and insurance statement) must be included.

 - Grants awarded under this program are not subject to repayment and the amount of any awarded grant will be reported to the graduate student’s tax form 1098-T.